ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/reese-witherspoon-book-giveaway.markdown

   \ sharing the joys of southern living with practically everyone she meets.
 She takes\
   \ the South wherever she goes with bluegrass, big holiday parties, and plenty of\
   \ Dorothea’s fried chicken.
 It’s reflected in how she entertains, decorates her\
-  \ home, and makes holidays special for her kids.</p>\r\n<p>Reese loves sharing Dorothea’\
+  \ home, and makes holidays special for her kids.</p>\n<p>Reese loves sharing Dorothea’\
   s most delicious recipes as well as her favorite southern traditions, from midnight\
   \ barn parties to backyard bridal showers, magical Christmas mornings to rollicking\
-  \ honky-tonks.</p>\r\n<p>It’s easy to bring a little bit of Reese’s world into your\
+  \ honky-tonks.</p>\n<p>It’s easy to bring a little bit of Reese’s world into your\
   \ home, no matter where you live.
 After all, there’s a southern side to every place\
   \ in the world, right?
 Enter the form below for a chance to win the New York Times\
-  \ Bestseller, Reese Witherspoon ‘Whiskey in a Teacup’ book and it could be yours!</p>"
+  \ Bestseller, Reese Witherspoon ‘Whiskey in a Teacup’ book and it could be yours!</p>\n"
 entry-title: "Win Reese Witherspoon ‘Whiskey in a Teacup’ book!"
-entry-content: "Enter the draw to win Reese Witherspoon ‘Whiskey in a Teacup’ book\
+entry-content: "<p>Enter the draw to win Reese Witherspoon ‘Whiskey in a Teacup’ book\
-  \ by completing the form below before 23:59 EST on 13th of January 2019."
+  \ by completing the form below before 23:59 EST on 13th of January 2019.</p>\n"
 has-winner: false
 prize-description: "Reese Witherspoon ‘Whiskey in a Teacup’ book."
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\